Oguzhan (town)

-Oguzhan (formerly Gulanly) is a town in Murgap District, Mary Region, Turkmenistan.
-Prior to 9 November 2022, it was the capital of Oguzhan District, which was abolished by parliamentary decree.
+Oguzhan, formerly known as Gulanly, is a town in Oguzhan District, Mary Region, Turkmenistan.
 It is the site of a fertilizer depot and a cotton yard.
+In 2022, it had a population of 6,430 people.

 Etymology

-Oguzhan is the Turkmen spelling of Oghuz Khagan, the mythical progenitor of the Turkic nations, and the town was renamed in his honor.
+Oguz han, or Oguzhan, is the Turkmen spelling for Oghuz Khagan, the mythical progenitor of the Turkic nations, and the town was renamed in his honor.
 Atanyyazow is silent on the significance or origin of the name Gulanly, which literally means "with wild asses" (gulan "wild ass" + -ly "with").

+History

+As Altyn sähra District was abolished on 1st August 2016, the administrative center of the district was transferred from Oguzhan to Parahat.

+On 9 November 2022, Oguzhan District was abolished by parliamentary decree.
+Oguzhan was then transferred to Murgap District.
+On 19 September 2025, Oguzhan District was re-established.

 Transportation

 Oguzhan features a station of the same name on a branch of the Trans-Caspian Railway built between 1992 and 1996 that leads from Parahat junction to Sarahs and onward to Iran.
 The town is also served by the P-9 highway.